danielscholl/helm-charts-azure/uri-pattern-filter/Readme.md

         enabled: true

 In your application chart's **values.yaml** file, add the configuration for the uri-pattern-filter.

+Two Configurations:
+1. **appLabel** - This is the label of the app for which this ENvoyFilter has to be configured.
+2. **uriPatterns** - A list of URL patterns

 Sample Config is below

     uri-pattern-filter:
-        service: storage
+        appLabel: storage
         uriPatterns:
         - "/api/storage/v2/records/versions/{id}"
         - "/api/storage/v2/records/{id}/{version}"